 Since learning algorithms “learn” what to do from the data, it’s possible that they’ll learn too much or put too much confidence in the data.
 When this happens, the algorithm may do very well on the training data, but fail miserably when run on real data.
 This is called overfitting and occurs when the training algorithm is too aggressive in fitting to the training data.
+Because it’s a sample, the training data will have it’s own quirks and characteristics that may not match the population.
+Ideally, you want the learning process to ignore the quirks of the training data and just focus on the characteristics that apply to the general population.
 It’s a good thing to be aware of overfitting, but awareness alone doesn’t help all that much.
-Several approaches exist to help detect and avoid overfitting and we’ll briefly discuss a few in the next section.
+Several approaches exist to help detect and avoid overfitting, and you’ll read about a few in the next section.

+[AU: Addition above is by the TE.
+Okay?
+Thanks, Kevin (PJE)]

+[AR: yes, good ]

 Selecting Features

-Before you can train an algorithm and measure its performance, you’ll need to have data to run on.
-One of the less talked about things within machine learning is how you’ll go about selecting the data to collect and include in your analysis.
+Before you can train an algorithm and measure its performance, you need to have data to run on.
+One of the less talked about topics within machine learning is how you go about selecting the data to collect and include in your analysis.
 The variables that you collect and use within your algorithm are called features.
-Within classic statistics they are also called explanatory, independent or predictor variables (and a few other things), but within machine learning these variables are referred to as the features of the algorithm.
-The processor and memory usage in the opening example were the features you used to train your algorithm.
+Within classic statistics they are also called explanatory, independent, or predictor variables (and a few other things).
+The processor and memory usage in the opening example of this chapter were the features you used to train your algorithm.

-The tricky part with feature selection is that there are no guidelines to select the initial set of features so this is where your domain expertise will come into play.
-You’ll collect the data points that may be important and then (as we discussed in the previous section), run them through the algorithm and check if they are actually contributing in the outcome.
-While it’d be tempting to grab everything and anything, remember that data collection and cleaning has a cost (at least in time and resources) and be aware that some approaches benefit from fewer variables and may perform quite poorly with a lot of variables.
+The tricky part with feature selection is that there are no guidelines in selecting the initial set of features, so this is where your domain expertise comes into play.
+You collect the data points that may be important and then (as discussed in the previous section) run them through the algorithm and check if they are actually contributing to the outcome.
+(By doing this relatively simple step that is supported in almost every statistical approach, you will have surpassed every risk analysis model within information security; congratulations.)
+Although it’s tempting to grab everything and anything, remember that data collection and cleaning has a cost (at least in time and resources).
+And be aware that many approaches benefit from fewer variables and may perform quite poorly with a lot of variables.

-As an example, if you were thinking of improving on our malware classifier, you could pull variables from netflow such as the ports and protocols used, how often and how much as a starting point.
-The first pass of variables doesn’t really matter all that much because whatever you choose initially you will undoubtedly be wrong and that’s okay.
-Grab data that makes sense then try to make sense of it.
-You may find that only some of the variables are helpful or that none of the variables do well, or variables only do well when used in combination.
+As an example, if you were thinking of improving on the malware classifier, you could pull variables from network traffic logs, such as the ports and protocols used, how often, and how much, as a starting point.
+The first pass of variables doesn’t really matter all that much because whatever you choose initially will undoubtedly be wrong-—and that’s okay.
+Grab data that makes sense and then try to make sense of it.
+You may find that only some of the variables are helpful or that none of the variables do well, or variables do well only when used in combination.
 But the point is that feature selection is an iterative process.
-In the end, you should not only look at how well the features contribute to the outcome, but also how well (or accurately) the whole algorithm performs and then try to improve.
+In the end, you should not only look at how well the features contribute to the outcome, but also how well (or accurately) the whole algorithm performs and then try to improve on it.

 Using the Best Subset